Foreign Workers in Finland

 - you have been granted an exemption to take out insurance in Finland.

-If you are a foreign employer and post a worker to Finland for a short period of time (less than 2 years), your worker is not to be insured in Finland under the Employees Pensions Act if
+If a foreign employer operating outside the EU/EEA countries and social security agreement countries posts a foreign worker to work in Finland for a maximum of two years, the worker is not to be insured in Finland.

-- they are not covered by Finnish social security laws when the posting begins, and
+- the worker is not covered by Finnish social security laws when the posting begins, and

-- they are not covered by Finnish laws based on the EU Regulations on social security or a social security agreement.
+- the worker is not covered by Finnish laws based on the EU Regulations on social security or a social security agreement.

-The Contractor’s Liability Act, for example, requires that the social security of workers posted to Finland has to be sorted out.
+The A1 certificate can be used also for other purposes than to attest which country’s social security applies.
+Among other things, the Contractor’s Liability Act requires that the social security of workers posted to Finland has to be sorted out.
 The authority that enforces the Act (The Regional State Administrative Agencies, AVI) instructs that the obligation to sort out social security can be met by presenting an A1 certificate.
-The industrial safety authority can give you more information on what type of certificate is enough to meet the requirements.
+The industrial safety authority provides more information on what type of certificate is enough to meet the requirements.

 Many construction sites require that a foreign worker presents an A1 certificate before giving the worker access to the construction site.
 This demand may be based on the requirements of the Contractor’s Liability Act or the praxis of construction site operators.

-If you are a foreign employer operating in Finland, you have to make sure that your worker posted to Finland applies for a Finnish ID number as soon as possible after arriving in Finland.
+Foreign employers operating in Finland should make sure that their workers posted to Finland apply for a Finnish ID number as soon as possible after arriving in Finland.

-Having the ID number makes it much easier to arrange things in Finland.
-Even if your worker would not need the ID number to handle things themselves, it makes a difference for their social security.
+Having a Finnish ID number makes it much easier to arrange things in Finland.
+Even if the worker would not need the ID number to handle things themselves, it makes a difference for their social security.